-Fill in the average value of your real and personal property and improvements assessed as manufacturing property under sec.
-70.995, Wis.
-Stats., owned or rented and used in Wisconsin during the taxable year to manufacture qualified production property.
+Line 12b: Fill in the average value of your real property and improvements assessed as agriculture property under sec.
+70.32(2)(a)4., Wis.
+Stats., owned or rented and used in Wisconsin during the taxable year to produce, grow, or extract qualified production property.